France says UK air force needed in Syria to raise pressure on Islamic State

 PARIS British air force capabilities would make a difference in the fight against Islamic State in Syria, with precision strikes especially increasing pressure on the group, French Defence Minister Jean-Yves Le Drian said in a column on Thursday.

-The opinion piece in Britain's Guardian newspaper was published after Prime Minister David Cameron urged parliament on Thursday to back British air strikes against Islamic State in Syria.
-Cameron told lawmakers Britain could not "subcontract its security to other countries".
+The opinion piece in the Guardian newspaper was published after Prime Minister David Cameron urged parliament on Thursday to back British air strikes against Islamic State in Syria.
+Cameron told MPs Britain could not "subcontract its security to other countries".

 (Reporting By John Irish; Editing by Gareth Jones)